 This does not mean that a non-Christian cannot pray, should not pray, but the scriptures make it clear that prayer is a privilege and blessing that belongs to the Christian.
-We read, "Now we know that God heareth not sinners: but if any man be a worshipper of God, and doeth his will, him he heareth."
-(John 9: 31).
-Now observe the conditions stated in order for the Lord to hear one's prayer-he must be a worshipper of God and one who is a doer of the Lord's will.
+We read, "Now we know that God does not hear sinners; but if anyone is a worshiper of God and does His will, He hears him."
+(John 9:31).
+Now observe the conditions stated in order for the Lord to hear one's prayer-he must be a worshiper of God and one who is a doer of the Lord's will.
 Who is this?
 A Christian, of course.
 Besides, for what could a sinner pray?
 He couldn't pray that the Lord might forgive him of his sins because Christ said that one must believe and be baptized to be saved.
-(Mark 16: 16).
-He couldn't 6 pray for faith because the scriptures have been given to produce that.
-(John 20: 30, 31; Romans 10: 17).
+(Mark 16:16).
+He couldn't pray for faith because the Scriptures have been given to produce that (John 20:30,31; Romans 10:17).
 Neither could he pray for something else as a sinner.

-As we turn through the New Testament and read the many passages of scripture that deal with prayer then we will observe that they all are directed to the Christian.
-The Christian is God's child as a result of obedience (Galatians 3: 26, 27), and therefore may rightfully call upon God as his Father.
-(Romans 8: 15).
+As we turn through the New Testament and read the many passages of Scripture that deal with prayer then we will observe that they all are directed to the Christian.
+The Christian is God's child as a result of obedience (Galatians 3:26,27), and therefore may rightfully call upon God as his Father (Romans 8:15).
 If everyone had access to the Father through prayer, including both sinner and saint, then what advantage would the Christian have over the sinner?
-So you can surely see that the Christian has the distinct privilege of prayer and this is one of the spiritual blessings of being a Christian.
-(Ephesians 1: 3).
+So you can surely see that the Christian has the distinct privilege of prayer and this is one of the spiritual blessings of being a Christian (Ephesians 1:3).